renatodiascosta/Equipment_failure/README.md

 3. Categorize equipment failures by their nature/root cause according to parameter readings (temperature, pressure, and others).
 4. Create a model to predict equipment failule and measure its performance.
 5. Analyze variable importance.

+We address each task seperately and conclude with some final remarks.